TheCDC/NSWC_Spring2018_Team1/flask_webapp/README.md

 # Adding endpoints

-The workflo for adding an endpoint goes like this:
+The workflow for adding an endpoint goes like this:

  - Create the view class in views.py and defined the necessary get/post methods.
 The classes don't technically need any other methods.
  - Add the url rule to the in `__init__.py`